Quick-start

 ISP & Datacenter Proxies

-3. Enter the IP you wish to whitelist in the ‘IP’ (4) field and click the ‘Save’ (5) button.
+3. Enter the IP you wish to whitelist in the ‘IP’ (3) field, add a note (4) if you want to make it easier to manage your whitelist later, and click the ‘Save’ (5) button.

 How to Use IPRoyal Proxies With Whitelisted IPs